 The group at the next table were engaged in conversation and all of a sudden my ears perked up when I heard the name “Sylvia Senensky”.
 I turned to the woman and interrupted.
 “Did I hear you say the name Sylvia Senensky, the Jungian analyst? “

 Back in the mid 1990’s the idea of the labyrinth had come into my consciousness.
-A friend showed me a copy of a newsletter of the Jungian society in Canada which had an article about labyrinths.
+A friend showed me a copy of a newsletter of the Jungian Society in Canada which had an article about labyrinths.
 It was written by Sylvia.
 She and I were both native Winnipeggers.
-And that connection and my newly sparked interest in labyrinths possessed me to contact her, hoping that she would let me read her thesis on labyrinth work.
-After some initial questions, she wanted to know who I was and why I was so interested, she mailed me a copy.
+And that connection and my newly sparked interest in labyrinths possessed me to contact her, hoping that she would let me read her Jungian Doctoral thesis on Labyrinth as Tenemos.
+After some initial questions, (she wanted to know who I was and why I was so interested), she mailed me a copy.

 She opened a new way for me to engage in my theology and spirituality.